 Our collection includes products made of 96% bamboo and also ECONYL®, a branded fibre we are mostly proud of using as it is a regenerated nylon made from lost and abandon fishing nets extracted from the ocean and other pre and post-consumer waste like carpet fluff.

-ECONYL® is a regenerated nylon fibre made from waste that would otherwise pollute the Earth such as fishnets, carpet fluff, industrial plastic and fabric scraps.
+ECONYL® is a regenerated nylon fibre made from waste that would otherwise pollute the Earth such as fishing nets, carpet fluff and fabric scraps.
 This regenerated material was developed by the global leading manufacturer, Aquafil which started recycling nylon in the 90s and implemented the production of ECONYL® within a closed-cycle process in 2011.

 So how is it made?
 Firstly, waste is taken to the Aquafil collection and recycling facilities, then the nylon polymer is broken down into monomers by a process that requires only temperature and steam without the use of harmful chemicals and finally the nylon is re-polymerised to create the final ECONYL® regenerated product.